Last updated

 While a day trip from Sydney is possible, staying at least 2 nights allows you to experience the South Coast’s relaxed pace.

 Weekend (2 nights): Perfect for exploring 1-2 towns (Kiama + Berry, or Kiama + Gerringong).
-Enough time for the blowhole, coastal walk, Berry cafes, and beach time.
+Enough time for the blowhole, coastal walk, Berry cafes, and a beach swim.

-Long weekend (3 nights): Ideal for experiencing all three towns – Kiama’s attractions, Berry’s dining and shopping, and Gerringong’s beaches.
-Time for multiple restaurants and leisurely exploration.
+Long weekend (3 nights): Ideal for exploring all three towns – Kiama’s natural attractions, Berry’s restaurants and boutiques, and Gerringong’s beaches.

 Which South Coast town should you visit?